 Mr. Lucky was an honest professional gambler who had won a plush floating casino, the ship Fortuna, and used it as his base of operations.
-Staying beyond the 12-mile limit, where he could ...
-See full summary »
+Staying beyond the three-mile limit, where he ...

 Mr. Lucky was an honest professional gambler who had won a plush floating casino, the ship Fortuna, and used it as his base of operations.
-Staying beyond the 12-mile limit, where he could operate a gambling ship legally, Mr. Lucky played host to a wide variety of people, all of whom came to make use of his luxurious facility.
+Staying beyond the three-mile limit, where he could operate a gambling ship legally, Mr. Lucky played host to a wide variety of people, all of whom came to make use of his luxurious facility.
 Helping him run the casino, is his good friend Andamo.
-Written by

 21 of 38 people found this review helpful.

 Was this review helpful to you?

 | Report this